Cod & Potatoes in Rosemary Cream Sauce Recipe

 Instructions

-- Combine and bake: Remove the potatoes from the oven.
-Nestle the cod fillets into the potatoes in the baking dish and pour the rosemary cream sauce evenly over the fish and potatoes.
-Bake uncovered until the fish flakes easily with a fork, about 15 minutes.
+- Combine and Bake: Remove the potatoes from the oven, nestle the cod pieces into the potatoes, then pour the prepared cream sauce over the fish and potatoes.
+Return to the oven and bake uncovered until the cod is flaky and cooked through, about 15 minutes.

 Notes